Primark drives strong sales at AB Foods as shoppers shrug off price hikes

 It said company profits jumped by a quarter to £1.34 billion over the year to September 16, compared with a year earlier, as it was boosted by Primark.

-AB Foods added that profit from the fashion retailer, which has 432 shops globally, is set to see profits rise further as it benefits from lower raw material and freight costs.
+The conglomerate added that profit from the fashion retailer arm, which has 432 shops globally, is set to see profits rise further as it benefits from lower raw material and freight costs.

 During the past year, Primark implemented “selective price increases” for shoppers after reporting a spike in costs to make products and operate shops.